 It’s true.
 For years I was a daily consumer of conservative media – radio, internet and cable news – until the day I began to walk into the healing of my Rush Limbaugh addiction.
 Doing so forever changed my life – for the better.

-Limbaugh is one of the all-time media greats… The problem is, however, Limbaugh’s gain has come at a big cost to our culture and to the spiritual lives of Christians.
+Limbaugh is one of the all-time media greats… The problem, however, is Limbaugh’s gain has come at a big cost to our culture and to the spiritual life of Christians.

-The Bible says “…whatever is true, whatever is honorable, whatever is just, whatever is pure, whatever is lovely, whatever is commendable… think about these things” (Phil.
+The Bible says “…whatever is true, whatever is honorable, whatever is just, whatever is pure, whatever is lovely, whatever is commendable, if there is any excellence, if there is anything worthy of praise, think about these things” (Phil.
 4:8.)
-As I listened to Rush Limbaugh during this renewed period of my life I began to ask myself – “does a daily 1-3 hour dose of this content line up with this instruction for how to live?”
+As I listened to Rush Limbaugh during this renewal period of my life I began to ask myself – “does a daily 1-3 hour dose of this content line up with this instruction for how to live?”

 In 2014, a study at the University of Nebraska found that people who leaned conservative in their politics tended to carry a “negativity bias” in their lives.
-Conservatives tended to be “physiologically more attuned to negative (threatening, disgusting) stimuli in their environments.”
-The scientists had backed up what my spiritual awakening had revealed to me – conservative media taps into a natural, negative bent of their listeners.
-That’s why I believe conservative news and talk radio is “hazardous to the health” of hope in one’s life.
+In other words, those of a conservative political bent tend to be “physiologically more attuned to negative (threatening, disgusting) stimuli in their environments.”
+The scientists had backed up what my spiritual awakening had revealed to me – heavy doses of conservative talk radio or conservative news is hazardous to the health of hope in one’s life.

 What do you think?
-If you’re one who watches large blocks of Fox News, or listens to large quantities of conservative radio, blogs or internet chatter, let me challenge you to try a “media fast” and see if my story could be true for you, and your mindset, as well.
+Are large doses of conservative media dangerous?
+If you’re one who watches a lot of Fox News, or listens to large quantities of conservative radio, blogs or internet chatter, I dare you to try it.
+Fast from conservative media for a week and see if your life isn’t happier.
+God healed my addiction to Rush Limbaugh and my life was radically changed for the better.
+Could be true for you, as well.